 This type of foam has the same properties of memory foam, namely, it bounces back so it makes a tight seal within the ear.

-The disadvantage to using foam is that they don’t last very long.
+The disadvantage of using foam is that they don’t last very long.
 Some can only be used once as it is porous enough to allow bacteria to grow.

 That isn’t the case with every foam earplug, however.
 Some are formulated to be very smooth and are not porous.
 The foam earplugs I will talk about further down in the article are great because they are able to be worn multiple times.